Last Updated on

 Diagnosis of Flat Feet

-Your kid’s doctor will physically examine your kid’s foot and look for the type of flatfoot your child may be affected with.
-Establishing the type of flat foot may help in diagnosing the correct line of treatment.
-Your doctor may also want to know if anyone in your family suffers from flatfoot, in order to establish if it is because of genetic glitches.
+Your kid’s doctor will physically examine your kid’s feet and look for the type of flat feet your child may be affected with.
+Establishing the type of this condition may help in diagnosing the correct line of treatment.
+Your doctor may also want to know if anyone in your family suffers from the condition, in order to gauge if it is because of genetic glitches.
 Also, you may be asked whether or not your child suffers from any muscular or neurological disease.
 The doctor may like to examine the kind of your shoes your child wears.
 Your child may be asked to do some movements, to check his Achilles’ tendons.
 X-rays, other kinds of imaging or tests may be conducted to see the severity of the condition.

 1. Non-Surgical Treatment